TimurCravtov/LFFA_labs/reports/LAB-1_LFA_Timur-Cravtov.md

 ### Conclusions

-During this laboratory work, I implemented two main classes from the theory of finite automata: `Grammar`, `FiniteAutomation` together with the helper classes.
-For `Grammar` class I added method `toFiniteAutomation`.
-Finally, the method `belongsToAutomation(List<AlphabetSymbol)`, defined in `FiniteAutomation` class allows validating the string, if it belongs to automation (and equivalent Grammar).
+During this laboratory work, I successfully implemented two fundamental components of finite automata theory: `Grammar` and `FiniteAutomaton`, along with the necessary helper classes.
+The `Grammar` class includes a method `toFiniteAutomation()`, which transforms a given left-regular grammar into a finite automaton.
+The `FiniteAutomaton` class features a `belongsToAutomation(List<AlphabetSymbol>)` method, allowing validation of whether a string belongs to the generated automaton (and its equivalent grammar).

-To sum up, the objectives were reached, and the code structure is easy to use for other modifications and upgrades since it's built on Dependency Inversion principle ad uses abstract concept of State and Alphabet Symbol rather than strict string implementation.
+Through this implementation, I deepened my understanding of the equivalence between regular grammars and finite automata, as well as the algorithmic process of transformation.
+The use of the Dependency Inversion Principle ensured flexibility and reusability by defining abstract interfaces for `State` and `AlphabetSymbol`, making the system adaptable for further modifications or expansions.

+The objectives set at the beginning were successfully achieved.
+The implemented system allows for:

+- The generation of words based on a given grammar,
+- The conversion of regular grammar into a finite automaton,
+- The validation of strings against the constructed automaton.

+Possible future improvements include extending support for non-regular grammars, and integrating a visual representation of the generated automaton for better understanding.
+Overall, this work provides a solid foundation for further explorations in formal languages and automata theory.

 ## References